LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Related Work

 Constructing taxonomies from broader, less formatted content, such as social media posts, differs from traditional taxonomy construction.
 The inherent variability of such content makes it challenging to establish a precise taxonomy.
 Several studies have attempted to address this problem. \citet{durham2023unveiling} explored automatic taxonomy generation from disaster-related tweets using topic modeling techniques~\cite{blei2003latent, dumais2004latent}. \citet{najem2021semi} proposed semi-automatic ontology construction of tweets based on semantic feature extraction using WordNet and BabelNet~\cite{WordNet, navigli2010babelnet}.

 The rise of LLMs has significantly advanced many natural language processing tasks, but limited effort has been devoted to taxonomy construction. \citet{chen2020constructing} employed pretrained language models to construct taxonomic trees, while \citet{chen2023prompting} compared prompting and fine-tuning approaches for hypernym taxonomy construction.
-Additionally, \citet{shah2023using, wan2024tnt} introduced end-to-end pipelines that integrate LLMs to generate, refine, and apply labels for user intent analysis in log data.
+Additionally, \citet{shah2023using} and \citet{wan2024tnt} introduced end-to-end pipelines that integrate LLMs to generate, refine, and apply labels for user intent analysis in log data.
+Our work extends this line of research by applying LLMs to generate multi-level taxonomies for factual claims and social media posts.
+Like prior efforts, we harness LLMs' generative and semantic capabilities, but we focus on taxonomy construction in open-domain, noisy, and high-variance contexts where entity boundaries and hierarchical relationships are less clear.